Auburn University is one of the most famous institutions for developing athletes, but it has also welcomed tons of great

 12. Taylor Hicks

 Unless you watched American Idol, there is a chance you don’t know who songwriter Taylor Hicks is, but he was the winner of American Idol’s fifth season.
 He is originally from Birmingham, Alabama and attended Auburn in the late 1990s while studying business and journalism.

 11. Pat Sullivan

-He doesn’t get the recognition he probably deserves as the first Heisman Trophy winner in Auburn history, but Sullivan is easily one of the best football players to ever suit up for the Tigers.
+He doesn’t get the recognition he probably deserves as the first Heisman Trophy winner in Auburn history, but Sullivan was easily one of the best football players to ever suit up for the Tigers.
 He didn’t have a great NFL career, but being the first to do anything, especially being named the best player college football for a storied program like Auburn University, it is notable.

 10. Frank Thomas